pism/pism/doc/sphinx/practical-usage.rst

          -extra_times 0:10:1e4 -extra_vars velsurf_mag,velbase_mag

 will run for 10000 years, saving the magnitude of horizontal velocities at the ice surface and at the base of ice every 10 years.
 Times are specified using a comma-separated list or a MATLAB-style range.
-See Table tab-extras_ for all the options controlling this feature.
+See Table :numref:`tab-extras` for all the options controlling this feature.
 Tables |diagnostics| list all the variable choices.

 Note that options :opt:`-extra_times`, :opt:`-save_times`, :opt:`-ts_times` take *dates* if a non-trivial calendar is selected.
 For example,